mmulyana/my-subss/README.md

 ### About

-Subscription manager built with react, tailwind, and Prisma ORM
+Subscription manager built with react, tailwind, and Supabase

 ### TODO